Cain (company): International expansion and rebranding

 In 2023, Cain completed a £500 million funding deal with Menora Mivtachim Group to develop five student housing developments in Leeds, York, Liverpool, Nottingham and Manchester.

 The company purchased Firethorn Trust's UK logistics portfolio for £550 million in March 2022.
-In April 2022, Blackstone Inc provided Cain International with £420 million in financing to develop the portfolio acquired in 2021.
+In April 2022, Blackstone Inc provided Cain with £420 million in financing to develop the portfolio acquired in 2021.
 Development was finalized in December 2023, with the completion of Sherburn42.
 Firethorn and Cain later partnered to develop a 17-acre property in Southall.

 In May 2022, the company agreed to loan £261.5 million to Shinfield Studios for the construction of a 1 million sq. ft. production facility.
 Once completed, the facility will be one of the largest film and television production studios in the United Kingdom.
 The company has also developed Islington Square, in London.

 In 2022, the company and the Public Investment Fund of Saudi Arabia invested $900 million into Aman Group, to support the hospitality group's international expansion.
 The investment brought the group's valuation to $3 billion.

 In 2023, Cain announced plans to renovate the Delano South Beach hotel in Miami, which its parent Eldridge had acquired in 2020, through a partnership with Ennismore which saw Cain acquire a minority stake in the Delano brand.
 Cain is one of the developers of The Stage, Shoreditch.
 Cain also appointed Bompas & Parr to develop a 19,000 sq. ft.
 Museum of Shakespeare at The Stage in collaboration with Museum of London Archaeology and Historic England.
 The museum is expected to open in early 2024.
 In January 2024, Cain received a £188 million refinancing for The Stage from Macquarie Capital.

 The company purchased ten construction loans from PacWest Bancorp, including $500 million of loans for the construction of student housing and multifamily residential developments in New York, in June 2023.
 This brought the amount of debt originated by the company to over $8 billion.
 That year, it also extended a $58 million credit facility to Tungsten Properties.

 In November 2023, Cain extended a $240 million loan to Related Companies and Alta Developers for the construction of Casa Bella Residences, an apartment tower by B&B Italia.
 It also provided $47.3 million in funding to real estate firms Sumaida, Khurana and Bizzi, & Bilgili for the construction of The Fifth Miami Beach, an office tower in the South of Fifth neighbourhood designed by architect Alberto Campo Baeza.

+In 2025, Cain International was renamed Cain.